GaryCXJk/charoster-app/readme.md

 On startup, you are prompted to set the work folder.
 This folder will be used to check for installed packs.

-To add new packs, just add the folder of the pack to the work folder.
+To add new packs, just add the folder of the pack to the `packs` folder inside the work folder.
 The structure should look something like this:

 * \<Work folder>
     * packs